MikailaAkeredolu/MethodsToMadness/README.md

     The method accepts two parameters String weatherCondition and an int temperature.
     The method will RETURN one of the values below based on the weather condition

-    if weatherCondition is hot and temperature is greater than 80 - " Wear shorts " if weatherCondition is cool and temperature is greater than 50  - " Wear wind breakers " if weatherCondition is cold and temperature is below 50 - " Wear a jacket " if weatherCondition is anything else -  " No such weather condition "
+     - if weatherCondition is hot and temperature is greater than 80 - " Wear shorts "
+     - if weatherCondition is cool and temperature is greater than 50  - " Wear wind breakers "
+     - if weatherCondition is cold and temperature is below 50 - " Wear a jacket "
+     - if weatherCondition is anything else -  " No such weather condition "
    ```

    ```
     Question 6:
      create a static method named areaOfTriangle.
      The method accepts two parameters (base and height) The method should just return the computed area of the triangle
    ```

    ```
     Question 7:
-    - Randomly generate a number between 1 and 6
+    Randomly generate a number between 1 and 6
-    - Create a switch statement with different cases to print out the random number generated
+    Create a switch statement with different cases to print out the random number generated
-    - eg case 1 - you rolled a one ..etc
+    eg: case 1 -  you rolled a one ..etc
    ```